 Step 3: Practice understanding the proper rhythm when you hit the sweet spot or near the putter’s sweet spot.
 A bad contact with the ball affects the direction and distance the ball travels after strokes.

 Step 4: Bow forward from your hips and hang your arms naturally.
 Stay still till you make the stroke.
 Moving too much will make the stroke go wrong.
 Nervousness may make you move the body relatively more.
-But you need to focus if you want to succeed.
+You need to focus if you want to succeed.

-Step 5: Practice making a straight putt with one hand.
+Step 5: Practice to make a straight putt with one hand.
 This improves your grip on the club.
 And helps to reduce left or right misses while making putts.

 Step 7: You need to put in less power for short putts.
 So, control your backstroke as it controls the power you put on the shot.
 It determines how far the ball will go.
 The shorter the putt is, the smaller the backstroke stroke needs to be.
 Then, strike.